MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 Follow these steps:

 1. Use Entitlement Management to [create access packages](/entra/id-governance/entitlement-management-access-package-create) that users can request as they join different teams/projects and that assigns them access to the associated resources (such as applications, SharePoint sites, group memberships).
-1. If deploying Entitlement Management is not possible for your organization at this time, at least enable self-service paradigms in your organization by deploying [self-service group management](/entra/identity/users/groups-self-service-management) and [self-service application access](/entra/identity/enterprise-apps/manage-self-service-access).
+1. If deploying Entitlement Management isn't possible for your organization at this time, at least enable self-service paradigms in your organization by deploying [self-service group management](/entra/identity/users/groups-self-service-management) and [self-service application access](/entra/identity/enterprise-apps/manage-self-service-access).

 #### Use passwordless authentication to reduce the risk of phishing and password attacks